grantcodes/net0/src/content/docs/docs/tech-choices.md

 title: Technology Choices
 ---

-Although this starter kit is meant to be flexible and encorages modification, there have been some technological decisions made with an attempt to make it as sustainable as possible, while still maintaining modern development expectations.
+Although this starter kit is meant to be flexible and encourages modification, there have been some technological decisions made with an attempt to make it as sustainable as possible, while still maintaining modern development expectations.

 ### Astro.js